 However, the best thing about having been so desperate for curls is that you become extremely hypervigilant in maintaining them.
 So for the days I do feel like rocking some ringlets, I now have an extremely effective shortlist of tips and tricks, refined by a learning curve of years of trial and error (sniff).
 If you’re like me, then hopefully this saves you from years of frustration.
 But if you’re naturally curly and considering straightening your hair, remember that there are girls out there who make lists like these just to look like you!
 Read on:

 Caring for Curly Hair: Do’s and Don’ts

 Do wash your hair only two to three times a week.
-Curly hair is much drier than straight hair—the oils from the scalp don’t distribute as evenly from root to tip because of the kinks—and actually doesn’t need frequent rinses to look fresh.
+Curly hair is more susceptible dryness over straight hair—the oils from the scalp don’t distribute as evenly from root to tip because of the texture—and actually doesn’t need frequent rinses to look fresh.